 Will using cannabis during pregnancy harm your baby?

 Are there unwanted effects (side effects) that may impact your decision to use cannabis during pregnancy?

 Prohibition has suppressed research on medical uses of marijuana.

 Does cannabis reduce pregnancy related nausea?

-One of the many problems with prohibition is that it has suppressed research about cannabis and studying drug use during pregnancy is always fraught with ethical issues.
+One of the many problems with prohibition is that it has suppressed research about cannabis.
+And studying drug use during pregnancy is always fraught with ethical issues.
 I wasn’t able to find any research that was specific to pregnancy related nausea.
-It is clear, however, that CBD is effective in reducing nausea and vomiting in people receiving chemotherapy.[i]
-It’s not hard to find stories written by women who say they used cannabis to treat their morning sickness.
+But CBD is used to reducing nausea and vomiting for people who are getting chemotherapy.[i]
+And some women are using it for morning sickness and posting about it.
 So there are some signs that CBD may be effective for morning sickness and I would love to see further research.
-Keep in mind, that when you read stories written by individuals, they can be very compelling but it doesn’t mean that there is a real therapeutic effect.
-Nausea symptoms can often be relieved by placebos so just because someone feels the CBD helped them; it could be that most of the effect was due to the placebo effect.
+Keep in mind, that when you read stories written by individuals, they can be very compelling but it doesn’t mean that there it really works.
+Nausea symptoms can often be relieved by placebos.
+So just because someone feels the CBD helped them; it could be that most of the effect was due to the placebo effect.